-These guys are all trying to intimidate each other and get the upper hand in any way they can.
-But let’s face it; they’re not unique.
+Guys are all trying to intimidate each other and get the upper hand in any way they can.
 Teams go “all-in” as the playoffs progress.
 The Chicago Blackhawks have never really been known as a physical team, but they too have their fair share of playoff adversity.
 Let’s take a walk down memory lane as we revisit some of these Blackhawks’ playoff rivalries.

 Related – Blackhawks’ Summer Trivia Fun